emscripten-core/emscripten/site/source/docs/compiling/CrossOriginStorage.rst

        '-sCROSS_ORIGIN_STORAGE_ORIGINS=["https://app.example.com","https://api.example.com"]'

 Use this for proprietary resources shared across a controlled set of related sites.
-Each entry must be a valid serialised HTTPS origin (scheme + host + optional port, no path).
+Each entry must be a valid serialized HTTPS origin (scheme + host + optional port, no path).
 Mixing ``'*'`` with explicit origins is a **link-time error**.